dafuloth/dafuloth.github.io/_posts/2021-05-01-review-oculus-quest-2.md

 # The good

-At this point I've completed three games: Red Matter, The Room VR: A Dark Matter, and most recently Tokyo Chronos.
+At this point I've completed three games: *Red Matter*, *The Room VR: A Dark Matter*, and most recently *Tokyo Chronos*.
 All grabbed when they were the Oculus daily deals or if I had a discount code.

 I have not been disappointed.
 VR is great for immersion.
-I love escape room games (hence Red Matter and The Room) which work really well with immersive VR.
-For a visual novel like Tokyo Chronos, it really makes you feel part of the story.
+I love escape room games (hence *Red Matter* and *The Room*) which work really well with immersive VR.
+For a visual novel like *Tokyo Chronos*, it really makes you feel part of the story.

 I was never much into the idea of tethered VR, and now with Oculus Air Link I can use the Quest 2 for PCVR without being connected by USB.
 I did consider getting the Oculus Link cable but I'm glad I didn't (saving myself the £89!) because there's plenty enough to do with just the standalone HMD, and I've got Air Link for any of the minimal PCVR I may want to do.